bluedalmatian/bigbrother/README.txt

 smbpasswd -a username

 Remember that the Samba password and the Unix password are then separate.

+Also note if your OS is using SELinix (for example RHEL or CentOS) then you may need to run the following command before any users can access the Samba share:

+chcon -R -t samba_share_t /cctvrecordings/

 TIP: You can scan through a recording on 'fast forward' using VLC.
 You can start VLC from the command line with the --rate option.
 Using --rate 20